wheissd/mkgo/README.md

+## WIP Disclaimer
+Project is in early development, lots of functionality may not work, breaking changes will be made on road to **v1**

 ## mkgo - An [ent](https://entgo.io/)-based framework to create structured projects and add crud operations fast

 - **Bootstrap** new projects in seconds